twse/random-stuff/README.md

 You won't receive any emails when your name is added - this will only see your name, email and citation in the log.
 1. Clone the `mozilla/community-data` repository via `git clone`.
 2. Edit `names.csv` to add your name at the end or use `echo name,sortkey >> names.csv` replaced with your name and sort key.
-3. Commit the new file using `git commit -a -m 'name <email>: "citation"'` replaced with your name, email and citation (use backslashes to escape double quotes in the citation).
+3. Commit the new file using `git commit -a -m 'name <email>: \"citation\"'` replaced with your name, email and citation.
 4. Push your changes with `git push` using `gurumukhi` as the username and enter the user's password.
 5. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entry will appear with the last updated date being changed.